 There is also an active volcano that you can drive to.
 On another mountain across a valley from the volcano is a small Indonesian restaruant you can sit outside and observe the area while having lunch.
 On the way you will see groves of jackfruit, durian and other tropical fruits being grown.
 Durian is known as the king of fruits.
 The smell from the flesh is revolting to some.
 However, the taste is out of this world.
 It's one of those foods you either hate or love, little in between. i think it is magnificient.
 You'll see many rice paddies along the way, and if rice is being harvested - 4 times a year - you can see the traditional way they dry it on woven bamboo mats.

 In the town of Ubud, you will find the typical SE Asian tourist area.
 Many, many shops to buy local art and handicrafts.
 The carved wood can be beautiful.
 Look for the detail and symmetry of the carving.
 Ther

 I found 1 that was good.
 Negah (Blue Bird taxi, but you can get him to drive you off-duty for a negotiated fee).
 Telephone+62-21-81337551891.
 In Bali if using a cell phone drop the 62-21 and add a "0" before the number.
 But there are some good drivers there if he's not available.
-Just "interview" them about where you want to go and see if they are knowledgeabl over 9 years ago
+Just "interview" them about where you want to go and see if they are knowledgeabl almost 10 years ago